h2non/nar/README.md

 Type: `boolean`
 Default: `true`

-Include package dependencies in the nar archive
+Include package dependencies in the archive

 #### devDependencies
 Type: `boolean`
 Default: `false`

-Include development dependencies in the nar archive
+Include development dependencies in the archive

 #### peerDependencies
 Type: `boolean`
 Default: `true`

-Include peer dependencies in the nar archive
+Include peer dependencies in the archive

 #### globalDependencies
 Type: `array`
 Default: `null`

-Include global dependencies in the nar archive.
+Include global dependencies in the archive.
 It should define an array of strings with packages names

 nar will resolve globally installed packages (via [requireg][requireg])